zinoadidi/pre-lander-with-click-tracking-js/copy.md

-# Downloading or Streaming illegally on our website?
+# Watching sensitive content from our website?
 ## Your privacy is exposed...
 ## Using your real IP address will get you in trouble!

-Your Internet Service Provider (ISP), hackers and copyright trolls can catch you for illegal streaming or downloading by tracing your IP address.
+Your Internet Service Provider (ISP), hackers and copyright trolls can catch you for watching sensitive content online by tracing your IP address.
 UltraVPN will protect yourself.

 [Protect your IP]